Agoric/documentation/main/javascript-modifications/lockdown.md

 ### Background

-Most JavaScript environments provide a `console` object on the global object.
-JavaScript code can write to the console's logging output, but cannot see that output. `console` is a *write-only device*.
+Most JavaScript environments provide a write-only `console` object on the global object.
+JavaScript code can write to the console's logging output, but cannot see that output.
 The logging output is normally meant for humans, and is mostly formatted for human use for diagnosing problems.

 Given these constraints, it is safe and helpful for `console` to reveal to humans information it would not reveal to the objects it interacts with.